scikit-learn-contrib/imbalanced-learn/doc/over_sampling.rst

 Ill-posed examples
 ------------------

-While the :class:`RandomOverSampler` is over-sampling by repeating some of the original samples, :class:`SMOTE` and :class:`ADASYN` generate new samples in by interpolation.
+While the :class:`RandomOverSampler` is over-sampling by duplicating some of the original samples of the minority class, :`SMOTE` and :class:`ADASYN` generate new samples in by interpolation.
 However, the samples used to interpolate/generate new synthetic samples differ.
 In fact, :class:`ADASYN` focuses on generating samples next to the original samples which are wrongly classified using a k-Nearest Neighbors classifier while the basic implementation of :class:`SMOTE` will not make any distinction between easy and hard samples to be classified using the nearest neighbors rule.
-Therefore, the decision function found during training will be different between the different algorithms.
+Therefore, the decision function found during training will be different among the algorithms.

 .. image:: ./auto_examples/over-sampling/images/sphx_glr_plot_comparison_over_sampling_004.png
    :target: ./auto_examples/over-sampling/plot_comparison_over_sampling.html